 How is cannabigerol used?

 Our bodies have a built-in endocannabinoid system which aids in the balance of our mental and physical equilibrium.
 Every cannabinoid has varying effects on the body and on the endocannabinoid system, and CBG has been found to be one of the more universally beneficial.
 Various scientific studies have revealed use cases for ailments ranging from ocular diseases to inflammatory bowel conditions.
 Other studies have shown CBG to carry antibacterial and anti-inflammatory effects on the body.
-There are dozens of other ailments and conditions that CBG has been rumored to treat, and simply not enough data to render an opinion as to its effectiveness.
-One way or another, Steve’s Goods is excited to be at the forefront of the CBG movement.

 Will CBG get a user high?